 The bus tends to be around €6-7, depending on the airport and the coach company.
 The train is about €15 for the fast train or €8 for the regular one.

-Public transport is not Rome’s strong point and can get confusing.
+Public transport in Rome can get confusing.
 If possible, try to get a hotel or apartment in the historic center so you can see everything on foot – or else, find one by a metro stop.
 There are three metro lines, A, B & C, which run frequently.
 Buses are harder to figure out, but can take you to most places – it’s worth downloading an app such as Citymapper to make it easier.

 You can buy tickets for the metro at any station, cash only, including cheaper tickets for 24 or 48 hours.
 For the buses, however, you need to buy a ticket before you get on the bus, usually from a tobacconist/café.
 They must be validated when you get on, and all public transport tickets are €1.50.

 Taxis are everywhere, but expensive.
 Uber only offers its Uber Black luxury option, which can get expensive.
 MyTaxi is a good substitute, or if you want to schedule your transportation in advance, book a private transfer.